Mainland Chinese visitors seek new adventures on Hong Kong’s far-flung islands

 Advertisement

-While visitors said the eastern island’s clear waters were mesmerising, others spoke about waiting hours for the only ferry service that could bring them back to Sha Tin’s Ma Liu Shui Pier during Tuesday’s public holiday following the Mid-Autumn Festival.
+While visitors said the eastern island’s clear waters were mesmerising, others spoke about having to wait hours for a ferry to bring them back to Sha Tin’s Ma Liu Shui Pier during Tuesday’s public holiday following the Mid-Autumn Festival.

-Tung Ping Chau has been listed on mainland social media platform RedNote as a hidden treasure boasting volcanic landforms, crystal-clear waters and pristine fine sand.
+Tung Ping Chau is listed on mainland social media platform RedNote as a hidden treasure boasting volcanic landforms, crystal-clear waters and pristine fine sand.

-The island, which is part of the Hong Kong Unesco Global Geopark, is among the areas named in the government’s plans to develop island-hopping tours under its tourism blueprint to grow ecotourism.
+Part of the Hong Kong Unesco Global Geopark, Tung Ping Chau is among areas listed in government plans to develop island-hopping tours under a blueprint to grow ecotourism.

-A local vendor, who runs a store on the island that sells food and drink, said strong waves brought about by Ragasa had destroyed part of the island’s only hiking trail.
+A local vendor, who runs a food and drink shop, said strong waves brought by Ragasa had destroyed part of the island’s only hiking trail.

 Advertisement

-The vendor, who declined to be named, said the storm had hit the island hard, with parts of the store’s seating area near the beach destroyed by the resulting waves.
+The woman, who declined to be named, said the storm had hit the island hard, with parts of the store’s seating area near the beach also ruined.

 Read More